How do personal trainers help the fitness industry?

 Personal Trainers and Fitness for Everyone

-If you look back at the 1960’s and 1970’s, bodybuilders, powerlifters, and Olympic lifters almost exclusively comprised the fitness world.
-Anyone who wasn’t a dedicated super-athlete didn’t exactly feel he/she belonged to a gym.
+If you look back at the 1960s and 1970s, bodybuilders, powerlifters, and Olympic lifters almost exclusively comprised the fitness world.
+Anyone who wasn’t a dedicated super-athlete didn’t exactly feel that they belonged to a gym.

 Things eventually changed.
 Fitness trainers discovered ways to make gyms more inclusive.
 Today, fitness centers help people meet goals for healthier living.
 Personal trainers act as guides for the average person who wants to get in shape.